haroldtreen/haroldtreen.github.io/about.md

 ### Full-Time

 **Squarespace**
-I currently work on the Internal Tools team at Squarespace ([https://squarespace.com](http://squarespace.com))
+I currently work on the Customer Operations Engineering team at Squarespace ([https://squarespace.com](http://squarespace.com))

 ### Contracting
 After graduating, I took a sabbatical to travel and do contract work.
 Clients included: